asahi417/lm-question-generation/README.md

 The `lmqg` is a python library for question and answer generation (QAG) with language models (LMs).
 Here, we consider paragraph-level QAG, where user will provide a context (paragraph or document), and the model will generate a list of question and answer pairs on the context.
 With `lmqg`, you can do following things:
-- ***QAG & QG in One Line of Code:*** Given a paragraph, generate a list of question and answer pairs (or specify answer and generate question on it) in *8* languages (en/fr/ja/ko/ru/it/es/de).
+- [***Generation in One Line of Code:***](https://github.com/asahi417/lm-question-generation#generate-question--answer) Generate questions and answers in *8* languages (en/fr/ja/ko/ru/it/es/de).
 - ***QAG & QG Model Training:*** On a dataset containing triples of *paragraph*, *question*, and *answer*, fine-tune LMs to achieve your own QAG or QG model.
 - ***QAG & QG Model Evaluation:*** Evaluate QAG or QG model.
 - ***QAG & QG Model Hosting:*** Host your QAG or QG model on a web application or a restAPI server.

-All the models are available at [https://autoqg.net/](https://autoqg.net/), an online demo service to play around with QAG models.
+All the models are available at [https://autoqg.net](https://autoqg.net), an online demo service to play around with QAG models.

 ***Update May 2023:*** Two papers got accepted by ACL 2023 ([QAG at finding](https://asahiushio.com/files/paper_2023_acl_qag.pdf), [LMQG at system demonstration](https://asahiushio.com/files/paper_2023_acl_demo.pdf)).